Adriano (footballer, born September 1987)

-He is also nicknamed Adriano Michael Jackson.

 Club career

 Adriano played for many Brazilian sides; Ceará, América, Bahia, and Palmeiras.
-Espescilly, when he was in America-RJ, he played with his role model Romário.
+Especially, when he was in America-RJ, he played with his role model Romário.
 Romário came on during the 68th minute of the match between América and Artsul, replacing Adriano.

-In Palmeiras, he was a top scorer of the 2011 Copa do Brasil.
+In Palmeiras, he was a top scorer of the 2011 Copa do Brasil, with five goals.

 Dalian Shide

 On 8 June 2011, Adriano transferred to Chinese Super League side Dalian Shide on a four-year deal with a reported fee of $3.8 million.
 He made his Super League debut for Dalian on 14 June 2011 in a 2–0 home victory against Chengdu Blades, coming on as a substitute for Ahn Jung-Hwan in the second half.
 His first goal in China came on 7 August 2011, which ensured Dalian Shide a 1–1 draw against Liaoning Whowin.
 He managed to score 4 goals in 12 appearances in the 2011 league season.

 On 26 June 2012, Adriano scored five goals in the third round of the 2012 Chinese FA Cup as Dalian Shide beat League One club Yanbian Baekdu Tigers 8–0 at Jinzhou Stadium.
 He broke the Chinese FA Cup record for most goals scored in a match (the previous record was four goals, held by Wang Tao in 1998 and Mark Williams in 1999).